shopen-group/satis-hook/README.md

 ### Webhook
 The app is accepting GET and POST requests through `https://127.0.0.1/hook.php`.
-There is an optional parameter "repository".
-If the "repository" parameter is present in request you can build just one particular package - not necessarily all of them (`http:/127.0.0.1/hook.php?repository=package/name`).
+There is an optional parameter "build-all".
+If the "build-all" parameter is present in request you can build all packages not necessarily just one particular package (`http:/127.0.0.1/hook.php?repository=package/name`).

 ### Queue process
 There is a second "layer" of application - queue processing.